eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 dell-repos.yml
 ______________

-This procedure is neccessary in order to install the packages "srvadmin-idrac7" from the official Dell repo.
+This procedure is neccessary in order to install the package **srvadmin-idrac7** from the official Dell repo.
 This makes it easier to check the presence/absence of the packages using the ansible-module "yum" instead of writing mannually the process of compilation and verification.